Getting Started

 A postman collection can be provided upon request with the Bloom Enablement Services endpoints (HTTP and GraphQL), as well as the Plaid Sandbox endpoints references in this guide.

-• User - a user in enablement services represents a consumer.
+• User - a user in Bloom Enablement Services represents a consumer.
 A user can have connections and tradelines.

 • Connection - a connection is used to pull tradeline data from an aggregator into Bloom Enablement Services.